Melisende of Jerusalem: Ecclesiastical and foreign relations

 Melisende favored the Jehosaphat church.
 She and her mother were buried in the niches on the left and the right, respectively.

-Melisende maintained a firm control over the Church.
-From the late 1130s she oversaw a further expansion of religious institutions, including the endowment of the Temple of the Lord with extensive land in Samaria, several grants of land to the Holy Sepulchre, and grants to the Abbey of Saint Mary of the Valley of Jehosaphat, the Order of the Hospital, the leper hospital of Saint Lazarus, and the Premonstratensians of the Church of Saint Samuel at Mountjoy.
+Melisende maintained a firm control over the church.
+From the late 1130s, she oversaw a further expansion of religious institutions, including the endowment of the Temple of the Lord with extensive land in Samaria, several grants of land to the Holy Sepulchre, and grants to the Abbey of Saint Mary of the Valley of Jehosaphat, the Order of the Hospital, the leper hospital of Saint Lazarus, and the Premonstratensians of the Church of Saint Samuel at Mountjoy.
 Melisende consistently supported the Syriac Orthodox Church.
-The Syriac Orthodox archbishop of Jerusalem, Ignatius III Jādida, appealed to Melisende after Fulk upheld the claim of a Frankish knight, Geoffrey of the Tower of David, to some of the Church's land.
+The Syriac Orthodox archbishop of Jerusalem, Ignatius III Jādida, appealed to Melisende after Fulk upheld the claim of a Frankish knight, Geoffrey of the Tower of David, to some of the church's land.
 According to the Syriac monk Michael, Melisende was "much saddened by the affair".
-She informed Fulk, who was at Bethgibelin, and let it be known that anyone who aided the archbishop would have her deepest gratitude-an implicit threat.
+She informed Fulk, who was at Bethgibelin, and let it be known that anyone who aided the archbishop would have her deepest gratitude.
 Fulk agreed to delay judgement until the case was heard in Melisende's presence.
 Thanks to her intercession, the Syriacs kept their land.
 She worked to improve relations with the Armenian Church as well; its leader, the catholicos Gregory III, attended a synod of the Latin Church in Jerusalem in 1140.
 The Greek Orthodox Monastery of Saint Sabas also received an endowment from Melisende.
-Her lavish gifts became legendary and earned her a reputation as a devoutly religious woman as well as the Church's political support.
+Her lavish gifts became legendary and earned her a reputation as a devoutly religious woman as well as the church's political support.

 Fulk and Melisende's efforts to isolate Ascalon continued in the early 1140s.
 The couple erected two more fortresses, Ibelin in 1141 and Blanchegarde in 1142.
 They made no attempts to seize Ascalon itself.